Criminal tax fraud is a serious crime. Here is what you need to know about how the IRS defines tax fraud and how it is punished.

 Whether you’re currently facing tax fraud charges in Dallas or are uncertain if your previous behavior might warrant unwanted attention from the IRS, it’s important to understand that it is possible to form an effective tax fraud defense.
 The first thing someone in this situation needs to know is that there is a statute of limitations on the amount of time the IRS has to file charges against someone who is suspected of tax fraud.

 The statute of limitations for auditing a tax return and filing charges is 3 years after the filing date in most cases.
 The exception is if the IRS discovers that the filer failed to disclose more than 25 percent of their income, then the federal tax fraud statute extends to six years from the time of filing.
 However, there are a few situations where the statute of limitations does not apply.
 These include if a person flees in an attempt to avoid charges, is suspected of tax fraud on returns for multiple years, or in the case of civil charges which no statute of limitations currently exists on.

 If the statute of limitations does not apply to your case, then it becomes important to build a strong defense against accusations from the IRS.
 Preparing a defense for tax fraud might include tactics such as proving that the infraction was caused by an error or carelessness.
 It might also be possible to discredit the evidence that is used against the defendant in a tax fraud case.

 Dallas Tax Fraud Defense Attorney

-If you’re being accused of tax fraud in Texas or are concerned that activity in your past may constitute fraud, the most important thing you can do is contact a Dallas tax fraud defense attorney at the Law Office of Clint Broden & Mick Mickelsen to review the details of your case.
+If you’re being accused of tax fraud in Texas or are concerned that activity in your past may constitute fraud, the most important thing you can do is contact a Dallas tax fraud defense attorney at the Broden & Mickelsen, LLP to review the details of your case.
 Each case is different, and an attorney with experience in tax crimes can help prepare the best defense against the IRS and ease your concerns at the same time.

 Dallas Best Tax Fraud Defense Lawyers